Jewel in the Palace: Main characters

 Choi Pan-sul's younger sister and Geum-young's aunt.
 With her family hierarchy and bloodline, she is expected to be the successor of the soorakgans highest sanggung rank.
-She learned and was being taught about the delicacy of food from a young age.
-Arrogant and too proud, she has a fierce need to get what she wants and will stop at nothing until she gets what she wants.
+She learned and was taught about the delicacy of food from a young age.
+Arrogant and too proud, she has a fierce need to get what she wants.
 Sharp-minded and quick to act, she is always a step ahead of plotting against Jang-geum and Lady Han.
 She hasn't been nice to Jang-geum, Jang-geum's mother and Lady Han.
-She framed Head Lady Park Yong-Shin holding private parties to became the Head Lady and to make Keum-Young became the Head Kitchen Lady.
+She framed Head Lady Park Yong-Shin holding private parties to become the Head Lady and to make Keum-Young became the Head Kitchen Lady.